 D) Student Rights

-Nothing in this policy statement is intended to deny students who come within its scope full access to due process, including the right to be informed of the charges against him or her, to be informed of the nature of the evidence supporting such charges, to have a meeting at which time statements and evidence in his or her own behalf may be submitted, and to appeal any decision resulting from such meeting through appropriate university channels.
+Nothing in this policy statement is intended to deny students who come within its scope full access to due process, including the right to be informed of the charges against them , to be informed of the nature of the evidence supporting such charges, to have a meeting at which time statements and evidence in their own behalf may be submitted, and to appeal any decision resulting from such meeting through appropriate university channels.
 If the student does not acknowledge guilt, or acknowledges guilt but is not willing to accept the recommended sanction(s), the student has the right to appeal the decision to the Student Academic Petitions Committee in accordance with the Policy and Procedures for Reviewing and Appealing an Assigned Grade (APM 242).
-If a failing grade for the, entire course is assigned, the instructor must inform the student that he/she should remain in the course - completing all assignments and taking all tests to accommodate the student's option to appeal the instructor's grade and to allow for the time required by the appeal process to render a final decision.
+If a failing grade for the, entire course is assigned, the instructor must inform the student that they should remain in the course - completing all assignments and taking all tests to accommodate the student's option to appeal the instructor's grade and to allow for the time required by the appeal process to render a final decision.
 On the other hand, if the evidence does not support the charge, the chair will so notify the student in writing and will request the instructor to record the appropriate grade.
 The student has the right to appeal the faculty member's grade or other action and department chair's decision to uphold the grade or other action to the Student Academic Petitions Committee within two weeks of the written notification of the decision.
 A copy of the Policy & Procedures for Reviewing and Appealing An Assigned Grade may be obtained from the Office of Advising Services.
 In addition, the Policy is located in the Academic Policy Manual in each academic department office and in the Library.

 References: Family Educational Rights and Privacy Act of 1974 California's Education Code, Section 67100 et. seq.